 How do you make sure the people who helped you achieve your dream are living their dream?

-High performing employees are your most important asset and how long they stick by your side it’s up to you.
+High performing employees are and how long they stick by your side it’s up to you.

 We often see entrepreneurs so busy, so much “buried” in work, they forget about the people around them.
 They forget to stop and listen to them.
 They keep pushing and pushing in an effort to achieve one more goal, and then another one.